HugoMatilla/Effective-JAVA-Summary/README.md

 Uncaught exceptions inside a finalizer won't even print a warning.

-Ther is a severe performance penalty for using finalizers.
+There is a severe performance penalty for using finalizers.

 **_Possible Solution_**

-Provide an _explicit termiantion method_ like the _close_ on  _InputStream_, _OutputStream_, _java.sql.Connection_...
+Provide an _explicit termination method_ like the _close_ on  _InputStream_, _OutputStream_, _java.sql.Connection_...

 Explicit termination methods are typically used in combination with the _try-finally_ construct to ensure termination.
 ```java